elizabethnewman/tensor-fmri/README.md

 * data

 We are using the [StarPlus fMRI dataset](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-81/www/).
 This consists of fMRIs of study subjects who are shown either a sentence or an image.
-By using tensors we classify the study subjects into these two categories.
+We aim to classify the study subjects into these two categories.
+The tensors contain pixel data of the 3D brain images of the study subjects over time during each trial.

 * tensor